 Battery monitoring systems included – Li-ion batteries come with sophisticated battery monitoring systems (BMS) that provide a clear picture of battery runtime and health.
 In contrast, remote monitoring systems are available for VRLA batteries but rely on chemistry that makes it hard to accurately predict when they’re going to fail.
 Embedded monitoring in li-ion batteries at the cell, module, and cabinet level provides a clear picture of battery health.

-Initial cost – The initial cost for Li-ion batteries can be about two to three times more for the same amount of energy due to higher manufacturing costs and the cost of required battery management system and have a longer lifespan.
+Too Expensive – While, the initial cost for Li-ion batteries can be about two to three times more for the same amount of energy, Li-Ion batteries come with a battery management system and have a longer lifespan.
 The initial increased cost is offset by the need for fewer battery replacements over time, leaving Li-Ion batteries with a lower total cost of ownership than their VRLA counterparts.

-Stricter transportation regulations – There are various regulations around shipping any kind of battery including Li-ion or VRLA.
-These shipping regulations tend to be stricter with Li-ion chemistries due to the higher energy densities and higher volatility of certain chemistries.
-This cost can be offset by the lighter shipping weight of the battery.
+Strict Transportation Regulations – Various regulations exist regarding shipping and handling for any kind of battery including Li-ion or VRLA.
+These shipping regulations tend to be stricter with Li-ion chemistries because of the higher energy densities, but any special handling charges are often offset by the lighter shipping weight of the battery compared to VRLA.

 Lithium-ion batteries offer many benefits as the backup power for your large, three-phase UPS system.
 Most manufacturers now offer Li-Ion battery options, with more sizes and ranges coming on the market every month, and all are worth considering when choosing a new UPS system.
 In some cases these models can also be retrofitted to use Li-ion batteries.

 For more information on Lithium-Ion Batteries and the UPS systems that can utilize them, call us at 800.876.9373 or email firstname.lastname@example.org.